w3c/event-timing/README.md

 Before step one, run these steps:

+1. If `event` is none of: "MouseEvent", "PointerEvent", "TouchEvent", "KeyboardEvent", "WheelEvent", "InputEvent", "CompositionEvent" and `event.type` isn't "scroll" then return.
 1. Let newEntry be a new `PerformanceEventTiming` object.
 1. Set newEntry's name attribute to `event.type`.
 1. Set newEntry's entryType attribute to "event".